The East River (pictured in 2012). (Photo by Maria Rocha-Buschel.)

 Posted in 13th Precinct, Police Watch

-- Tagged Assault, beth israel, DOA, duane reade, dunkin donuts, DWI, robbery, sex in public, trespassing, United Nations International School
+- Tagged assault, DOA, duane reade, dunkin donuts, DWI, Mount Sinai Beth Israel, robbery, sex in public, trespassing, United Nations International School

 By Sabina Mollot